 How long does it take to recover from a dental bone graft?

-A dental bone graft is usually the first step to dental implants.
-Once the dental bone graft is complete, your dentist must wait for the new bone to fuse with the natural bones in your mouth before they can complete the process.
-This timeframe is different for everyone but shouldn’t take longer than a month or two.
+A dental bone graft is typically the first phase in the dental implant process.
+After a dental bone graft, it is necessary for your dentist to allow time for the new bone to fuse with the existing bones in your mouth before continuing with the procedure.
+The duration of this process varies for each individual but should typically take no longer than a couple of months.

 What are the aftercare instructions?

 Extraction Post-OP Instructions

 Bleeding: Minor bleeding after oral surgery is normal.
 It is important to leave gauze put in place after 20-30 minutes.
 If bleeding continues use a moistened gauze or tea bag and apply pressure to the area for another 20-30 min.

 Diet: Soft foods only for the next 3-5 days.
 Avoid chewing near your surgical site.
 If located in the front, avoid biting into anything (even forks/spoons).
 Avoid sticky, hard, brittle, spicy, highly seasoned, or acidic foods.
 Be sure to maintain adequate nutrition and drink plenty of fluids.

 Swelling: Swelling, sensitivity, bruising, and chapped lips can occur for the first 48 hours after the procedure.
 Apply an ice pack wrapped in a towel for 20 minutes and 20 minutes off.
 Keeping your head elevated above your heart will also help.